gcallah/BookReviews/holston.md

 ISBN: 9781438492100

-In recent years, there has been, amongst academic political theorists, a great amount of attention devoted to justifying political decisions based on theories of "public reason" or "deliberative democracy."
-The impetus for this focus has been the realization that defending choices simply upon a "most people agreed to this, therefore it is OK" basis is clearly flawed: e.g., simply because the majority in some polity agree that redheads are bad and should be eliminated does not render a law to execute all of them just.
+Political theorists have recently devoted a great amount of attention to justifying political decisions based on theories of "public reason" or "deliberative democracy."
+The impetus for this focus has been the realization that defending choices simply upon a "most people agreed to this, therefore it is OK" basis is clearly flawed: e.g., simply because the majority in some polity agree that redheads are bad and should be avoided does not render a law to exile all of them just.

 To roughly characterize the "deliberative" turn, these theorists have argued that a law or policy is only valid if it can be "reasonably" defended to all those who will be subject to its dictates.
-But this approach faces the problem of exactly what objections to a policy should be regarded as "reasonable": for instance, is a devout Muslim "unreasonable" in objecting to a law that permits non-halal slaughter of animals?
+This justification cannot call upon traditional dictates for judging such decisions, since the point of the exercise is to reach consensus among people from widely different traditions.
+Holston sets out to demonstrate that, in fact, there are no reasonable criteria for barring certain opinions as unreasonable, apart from the very traditions that are supposedly ruled out.
+Liberalism itself is a tradition, with its own traditional answers to such questions.

-Holston's approach to addressing such issues (following that of his mentor, Claes Ryn) is interesting and important in that it occupies a middle ground between two extremes: On the one hand, many of the followers of Leo Strauss hold that any "historicism," such as taking into account historical circumstances when considering how some polity ought to be governed, simply leads to surrendering virtue to the seductive song of moral relativism.
+Holston's approach to his topic is interesting and important in that it occupies a middle ground between two extremes: On the one hand, many of the followers of Leo Strauss hold that any "historicism," such as taking into account historical circumstances when considering how some polity ought to be governed, simply leads to surrendering virtue to the seductive song of moral relativism.
 On the other hand, there are historicists, such as Oswald Spengler or Richard Rorty, for whom historicism does indeed imply moral relativism.
-But Holston, like Ryn, argues that, while transcendent moral truths exist, we only can move towards realizing them through concrete historical mores, practices, and cultures.
+But Holston, like his mentor Claes Ryn, argues that, while transcendent moral truths exist, we only can move towards realizing them through concrete historical mores, practices, and cultures.